LENSHOOD/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Week 1/Week 1 Quiz - Practical aspects of deep learning.md

     - Reducing the regularization effect
     - Causing the neural network to end up with a lower training set error

+    Bigger keep_prob makes model keeps more nodes

 9. Which of these techniques are useful for reducing variance (reducing overfitting)?
 (Check all that apply.)

     - Dropout
     - L2 regularization
     - Data augmentation

+    More data or less nodes

 10. Why do we normalize the inputs x?

     - It makes the cost function faster to optimize

+    Easy to do gradient decent because of same descent speed in all parameters